Vaccines types, Live vaccines, Inactivated vaccines, Subunit vaccines, Naked DNA and mRNA vaccines

 1. Live Vaccines (LV)

-Live vaccines (LV) are derived from an organism (virus or bacteria) that have been laboratory modified and weakened, so that it is able to replicate in the host and stimulate immune responses without causing any serious disease.
+Live vaccines (LV) are derived from an organism (virus or bacteria) that have been laboratory modified and weakened, so that it can replicate in the host and stimulate immune responses without causing any serious disease.
 This would resemble the natural infection in stimulating both the natural innate and antigen-specific immune pathways so that humoral, cellular, and memory immune responses are developed.

 Examples of LAV